The next newsletter is here.

 "That was a really beautiful place to live."
 So comments Derrick after viewing my pictorial tour and showing his son where he used to live.
 Derrick now lives in Australia and has not been back to Bagshot for 30 years - but hopes to soon.
 Coincidentally, Derrick does not live very far from Bagshot, Australia , which he describes as a rural area, no shops, near Bendigo, Victoria.

-Re-structuring and extending the pictorial tour will be the final part of
+Re-structuring and extending the pictorial tour will be the

-my web site update, so I hope Derrick and all my other visitors will like
+my web site update, so I hope Derrick and all my other visitors will

 the extension when it is done.